enfiskutensykkel/i-tide/README.md

 etc. are named in English.
 All data is UTF-8 encoded, which is relevant for the Norwegian specific characters:
 Æ æ Ø ø Å å.
-Dates are formatted as `YYYY-MM-DD`, time is formatted as `HH:mm` for sales hours or `HH:mm:ss` for current time and countdown timers.
+Dates are formatted as `YYYY-MM-DD` and time is formatted as `HH:mm`.

 Most of the end-points currently supports delivering data in three different data formats: XML, JSON or plain text.